anseki/htmlclean/README-CLI.md

 ### input/output

-A argument that have no option is considered as input.
+An argument that have no option is considered as input.
 For example:

 ```shell